The year that I spent teaching English in Korea and living in Korea was one that I don’t think I will ever forget.

 I still feel weird saying that to people, like it might not be true, like they might find out I’m some big fraud.
 But here I am, writing every day, making a living out of it.
 It’s pretty exciting.

-I can’t answer that questions definitively for you.
+I can’t answer that question definitively for you.

 I had a love-hate relationship with my life in Korea.
 I loved my students, I loved my town, I loved my apartment, I loved traveling around Korea.
 I also loved that I could save tons of money and go traveling for an entire year after I quit my job.